nwhitehead/booktool/website/content/privacy.md

 ## Children's Information

-Shimmer Labs does not knowingly collect any Personal Identifiable Information from children under the age of 13.
+Shimmer Math Labs does not knowingly collect any Personal Identifiable Information from children under the age of 13.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

 ## Online Privacy Policy Only

-Our Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or has been collected at Shimmer Labs.
+Our Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or has been collected at Shimmer Math Labs.
 This policy is not applicable to any information collected offline or via channels other than this website.

 ## Consent